|Values are valid only on day of printing.|

 Note: Abnormal (17 OHP + Androstenedione)/Cortisol Ratio: >2.5 is only applicable when 17-OHP is elevated

 This is a screening test and, while it's positive predictive value is significantly higher than that of immunoassays (9.0% versus 0.5%), false-positive results can occur.
-Follow-up of abnormal results is necessary; perform OHPG/9231 17-Hydroxyprogesterone, Serum and DOC/8547 Deoxycortisol, Plasma on a serum specimen.
+Follow-up of abnormal results is necessary; perform OHPG / 17-Hydroxyprogesterone, Serum and DOC / 11-Deoxycortisol, Serum.

 1. Antal Z, Zhou P: Congenital adrenal hyperplasia: diagnosis, evaluation and management.
 Pediatr Rev 2009 Jul;30(7):e49-57